HomeStock MarketHow to analyze the fundamentals of the company?

 Debit status –

-It is very important for investor to know that how much money has been borrowed by company from market which is known as debit status of company.
-It is better to invest in company which is debt free or has taken less loan/borrowing from market, because company need to pay back this loan so its profit will be going in paying this loan.
+It is very important for investor to know how much money has been borrowed by the company from the market which is known as the debit status of the company.
+It is better to invest in a company that is debt-free or has taken fewer loans/borrowing from the market because the company needs to pay back this loan so its profit will be going in paying this loan.

 This loan may be for expansion plan for new business or for other financial needs.
-Company who has few debit has more cash in hand and can survive and do business well.
+The company that has few debit has more cash in hand and can survive and do business well.

 Debt Ratio